t0t0r0-cat/AudioMuse-AI/README.md

 AudioMuse-AI is an Open Source Dockerized environment that brings smart playlist generation to [Jellyfin](https://jellyfin.org) and [Navidrome](https://www.navidrome.org/) using sonic audio analysis via  [Librosa](https://github.com/librosa/librosa), [Tensorflow](https://www.tensorflow.org/)  and AI models.
 All you need is in a container that you can deploy locally or on your Kubernetes cluster (tested on K3S).
-In this repo you will find deployment example on both Kubernetes and Docker Compose.
+In this repo you will find deployment examples for Kubernetes, Podman, and Docker Compose.

 Addional important information on this project can also be found here: